yeppog/allez/server/README.md

     The required header is:
     - token: `string`
-o    A sample POST request using HTTPie can be found below:
+    A sample POST request using HTTPie can be found below:

     `http post :3001/api/users/confirm token: "sfojw2eiofon23io324"`